Avnerus/ma_thesis/thesis.md

 HITODAMA's features can be divided into three separate subsystems: 1) Motor subsystem.
 2) Sensor subsystem.
 3) Digital I/O subsystem.

 ### Motor subsystem
 HITODAMA is pneumatic soft robot based on inflation of silicone actuators.
-The following table provides an overview of the different actuators and their function, accompanied by a visual mapping of the actuators (see Figure 7).
+Table [@tbl:actuators] provides an overview of the different actuators and their function, accompanied by a visual mapping of the actuators (see [@fig:hitodama-motor]).
 A more detailed specification of each actuation will be specified in dedicated sections.

 +-----------+--------------------------------------+----------------------------+
 | Body part | Type of actuator                     | Function                   |